Brava, Cape Verde: Sports

-There are several football clubs on Boa Vista, organised in the Brava Regional Football Association.
+There are several football clubs on Brava, organised by the Brava Regional Football Association.

 Infrastructure

 "Aluguer" bus in the village Nossa Senhora do Monte.

 The Esperadinha Airport, inaugurated in 1992, was closed in 2004 because of persisting strong winds.
 The village of Furna has a commercial port, the other port is Fajã de Água which is only used for fishing.
 Ferries to the islands of Fogo and Santiago depart from Furna.
 On Brava the villages may be reached by "Aluguer" bus.
 There is no fixed schedule, as the aluguers travel only when there are sufficient passengers.
-A few taxis are available as well.
+Taxis are not available.